Investing Insights

 Frontken (0128.KL): The Malaysian Multibagger Cleaning the Insides of TSMC's 2nm Fabs

-Frontken is the $1.9B Malaysian company that cleans the chamber components inside TSMC's most advanced fabs.
-At 2nm nodes, a single 0.3 micron particle ruins yield.
-We unpack the Ares Green inside-the-fab embedding, the cornered-resource-plus-switching-cost moat, Plant 3 Taiwan, and the question worth sitting with: why pay 51x for Frontken when TSMC trades at 35x?
+The $1.9B Malaysian company that cleans the chamber parts inside TSMC's most advanced fabs, where a single 0.3-micron particle ruins a 2nm wafer.
+An inside-the-fab embedding, a cornered-resource moat, Plant 3 Taiwan.
+Why pay 51x for Frontken when TSMC trades at 35x?

 ·8 min read